-GOAL: Southeast Tech will provide a learning environment and support system designed to enrich and retain its student population.
+GOAL: Southeast Tech will provide a learning environment and support system designed to attract, engage, enrich, and retain its student population to enhance avenues for expanded infrastructure.

 1.2.1 Explore strategies to provide students a more "collegiate" experience at Southeast Tech.